JetBrains/inspection-plugin/README.md

 This will download IDEA artifact to gradle cache, unzip it to cached temporary dir and launch all inspections.
 You will see inspection messages in console as well as in report XML / HTML located in `build/reports/inspections`.

-You can find example usage in `sample` project subdirectory.

 ### Auto-formatting